deeppavlov/DeepPavlov/docs/features/models/re.rst

 **Model Input**:

-- text document as a list of tokens
+- list of tokens of a text document
-- list of entity information

-  - positions of all mentions of the first entity
-  - positions of all mentions of the second entity
+- list of entities positions (i.e. all start and end positions of both entities' mentions)
-  - NER tag of the first entity
-  - NER tag of the second entity
+- list of NER tags of both entities.

 As NER tags, we adapted the used in the DocRED corpus, which are, in turn, inherited from `Tjong Kim Sang and De Meulder(2003) <https://aclanthology.org/W03-0419/>`__